aiwolf/CompetitionProtocolDivision/en/regulation.md

 - **Villager**: Has no special abilities.
 - **Medium**: When a player is eliminated from the game by voting, the Medium is informed of whether that player was a werewolf or a human in the following day.
 The watcher receives no information if there was not a vote in the previous day.
-- **Seer**: At the end of each day, the seer can choose one player to “Divine.”
+- **Seer**: At the end of each day (including the first day), the seer can choose one player to “Divine.”
 The seer will be informed whether this player is a werewolf or a human.
 If the seer’s target has already been eliminated in the past, the seer will receive no information.
+The seer can know the latest elimimated player before deciding the target of divination.
 - **Bodyguard**: At the end of each day, the bodyguard can choose one other player to “Guard.”
 That player is not affected by the werewolves’ attack.
-The bodyguard does not receive any feedback about the result of this action (i.e., the bodyguard will not know if the defense successfully protected an attack or the werewolves chose not to attack).
+If the bodyguard chooses the dead as the target of his guard, nothing will happen.
+The bodyguard can know the latest elimimated player before deciding who to guard.

 #### Roles of the Werewolf Team: